BigQuery is a petabyte-scale analytics data warehouse that you can use to run SQL queries over vast amounts of data in near realtime.

 Setting up a local Jupyter environment

 In this tutorial, you use a locally hosted Jupyter notebook.
-Complete the following steps to install Jupyter, set up authentication, and install the required Python libraries.
+Complete the following steps to install Jupyter and set up authentication.

 Follow the installation instructions in the Jupyter documentation to install Jupyter.